codrAlxx/invoice-webapp/readme.md

 - I am using mailgun to send outgoing emails through SMTP on the server.
 You can read more about it on [Mailgun ](https://support.cloudways.com/en/articles/5131015-how-to-configure-mailgun-smtp)

+In production I'm Using NGINX Proxy Manager to handle reverse proxies and also provide SSL certificate.
+You can use `proxy.yml` file to set up your nginx docker container and i used Portainer to manage these containers.
+Also i have provided the bash script file `digital_ocean_server_deploy.sh` which exports the latest version of mater branch to a `project.tar` file and uploads the project.tar file to server and cleans up /app directory.
+Further it rebuilds the docker image by running `production.yaml` file.

 ## Author